PikapikaCoders/eugene-token-idle/README.md

-# eugene-token-idle
+# Eugene Token Idle
-[IDLE GAME] Scam people with eugene tokens!
-How much money can you earn?
+An idle game where you scam people with eugene tokens to earn money!